TD-Addon/StandardsValidator/WARNINGS.md

 ### Contains broken reference
 There is something wrong with this object and it should not be used.

+### Contains deprecated reference
+This reference is deprecated and should not be used.

 ### Contains above water black square
 Black squares are used to hide things on the minimap (as black blends in with the fog of war's color as well as the there-is-nothing-here-background's color.)
 This doesn't work very well in cells with water as those get a water texture for a background instead of the usual black.